 The design of the pavement should be based on Chapter 54 'Pavement Design' of IDOT Bureau of Design and Environmental Manual, current edition after the site is prepared as per the Site Preparation section of this report.
-The new bituminous concrete pavement design should be made utilizing an IBR value of four (4) for the improved silty sand subgrade soils for flexible pavement design and the concrete pavement design shall be performed utilizing a vertical subgrade modulus of 150 pci when the pavement is supported on the improved silty sand subgrade soils.
+It is recommended to utilize ground improvement in pavement locations exposed to fire truck (HS-20) loading conditions.
+Ground improvement should not be required within the standard duty parking lot areas, however thicker pavement sections may be required upon final design.
+The new bituminous concrete standard duty pavement design should be made utilizing an IBR value of three (3) for the insitu non-improved silty sand subgrade soils for flexible pavement design and the concrete pavement design should be performed utilizing a vertical subgrade modulus of 250 pci when the pavement is supported on the improved silty sand subgrade soils exposed to fire truck (HS-20) loading conditions.
 The pavement design method used should be based on Chapter 54 'Pavement Design' of IDOT Bureau of Design and Environmental Manual, current edition in the structural design of the flexible and rigid pavement sections.
 Heavy duty pavement should be constructed where the firetruck loading conditions are applied and also at the entrance driveway to the site.

-Once the final site location has been chosen and the land plan has been completed, permeable or porous pavement can be utilized in parking lot areas not subject to firetruck traffic (HS-20 loading) conditions.
+Permeable or porous pavement can be utilized in parking lot areas not subject to firetruck traffic (HS-20 loading) conditions.